Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-We often see insiders buying up shares in companies that perform well over the long term.
-The flip side of that is that there are more than a few examples of insiders dumping stock prior to a period of weak performance.
+It is not uncommon to see companies perform well in the years after insiders buy shares.
+Unfortunately, there are also plenty of examples of share prices declining precipitously after insiders have sold shares.
 So shareholders might well want to know whether insiders have been buying or selling shares in Micro Focus International plc (LON:MCRO).

-The fact that there have been no Micro Focus International insider transactions recently certainly doesn’t bother us.
+The fact that there have been no Micro Focus International insider transactions recently certainly doesn't bother us.
 But insiders have shown more of an appetite for the stock, over the last year.
-Insiders do have a stake in Micro Focus International and their transactions don’t cause us concern.
-Therefore, you should should definitely take a look at this FREE report showing analyst forecasts for Micro Focus International.
+Overall we don't see anything to make us think Micro Focus International insiders are doubting the company, and they do own shares.
+If you are like me, you may want to think about whether this company will grow or shrink.
+Luckily, you can check this free report showing analyst forecasts for its future.

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of interesting companies.